 System of Position Measurement

 The measurement of location is either indirect or direct.
-Direct measurement means that distance is measured on a basis of probe which is directly connected with the system that is to be positioned (the chisel or the table), this increases risks because burrs and other undesired pieces can lead to inaccurate results.
-Indirect measurement means that any other reference material is utilized, like drive spindle; this particular method can end up with inaccuracy with the presence of thermal distortion.
+Direct measurement means that distance is measured on a basis of the probe which is directly connected with the system that is to be positioned (the chisel or the table), this increases risks because burrs and other undesired pieces can lead to inaccurate results.
+Indirect measurement means that any other reference material is utilized, like a drive spindle; this particular method can end up with inaccuracy with the presence of thermal distortion.

 Method of measurement

 The method of measurement can be separated into digital or analogue.
 Digital or analogue means that changes occurred in the position can be measured stepwise or continuously.

 The reference points can be separated as incremental or absolute.
 Absolute reference point makes measurements from the fixed origin and incremental reference point makes measurements by counting the pulses from which positions of the object are calculated.